openebs/openebs/ROADMAP.md

 - Update user documentation with reference stacks of running various workloads using OpenEBS volumes
 - Auto provisioning of block devices that can be used with OpenEBS storage engines
 - Enhancements to OpenEBS CLI (openebsctl) for better status reporting and management of various OpenEBS components
-- Building additional Grafana Dashboards for OpenEBS Components, Block Devices, Pools and Volumes, that can be used to monitor SLOs
 - Move NDM API (Kubernetes custom resources) to v1
-- Split the provisioners and/or operators from the mono-repos [openebs/maya](https://github.com/openebs/maya) and [openebs/external-storage](https://github.com/openebs/external-storage) into individual repos
 - Setup E2e pipelines for ARM Clusters
-- Simplify the setup of NFS based Read-Write-Many volumes using OpenEBS RWO block volumes
-- Refactor the website and user documentation to be built as a single website using Hugo, similar to other CNCF projects
-- Move towards GitHub actions based builds from Travis for all the repositories.
-Currently there is a mix of Travis and GitHub actions
 - Conform with the new enhancements coming in the newer Kubernetes releases around Capacity based provisioning, CSI, and so forth
 - Automate the workflows around handling scenarios like complete cluster failures that currently require some manual steps
 - Custom Kubernetes storage schedulers to address auto-rebalancing of the data placed on the nodes to help with scale up/down of Kubernetes nodes